faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-switching.md

 ### DTP (Dynamic Trunking Protocol) & Configurations

 DTP is a **Cisco proprietary protocol** that runs on Cisco switches and is used to **negotiate** and **automatically** form trunk links between switches.
-DTP might **not suitable for multivendor environments**.
+DTP might **not be suitable for multivendor environments**.
 The primary purpose of DTP is to automate the process of trunk negotiation, making it easier for network administrators to configure trunk links without explicitly specifying whether a link should be a trunk or an access port.
 DTP is **enabled by default** on **most Cisco switches**.
-When we connect two switches or a switch to another device (such as router), the ports will attempt to negotiate whether they should form a trunk link using DTP.
+When we connect two switches or a switch to another device (such as a router), the ports will attempt to negotiate whether they should form a trunk link using DTP.
 DTP packets are exchanged between switches to determine if they can form a trunk link.
 If both switches agree, they form a trunk link and begin tagging VLANs across that link.
-DTP supports two modes (one mode per port), and there are conditions for a link to become trunk link :
+DTP supports two modes (one mode per port), and there are conditions for a link to become a trunk link :
 - **Dynamic Auto** : In this mode, the switch will respond to DTP negotiation requests, but it won't actively initiate the negotiation.
 The port will only become a trunk port if the other end (switch port) initiates the negotiation and is configured as "*Dynamic Desirable*".
 Otherwise, it will become an access port.
+This is the default mode of DTP.
 - **Dynamic Desirable** : In this mode, the switch will both respond to DTP negotiation requests and actively initiate negotiation if the other end (switch port) supports it.
 If the other end is in "*Dynamic Auto*", the port will become a trunk.

 Refer to the table below :